 Sweating as a Super Power

 Dogs pant, seals pee on their fins to cool down, but it is human’s unique ability to sweat from our biggest organ that sets us apart from other species.
-Journalism professor and author, Sarah Everts‘ recent book The Joy of Sweat: The Strange Science of Perspiration ( W.W.
-Norton & Company) explores the complex and fascinating science behind sweating, an adaptive evolutionary tool that gave us humans a competitive edge.
+Journalism professor and author, Sarah Everts‘ book The Joy of Sweat: The Strange Science of Perspiration explores the complex and fascinating science behind sweating, an adaptive evolutionary tool that gave us humans a competitive edge.
 Is sweating healthy?
 Our ability to run long distances on two feet while keeping cool made us better equipped to hunt down prey or gather food under the hot sun.
 While some may deem sweating as an unsavoury topic, Everts’ excitement over the topic is evident, each chapter includes an in-depth look at the historic and scientific findings along with interesting anecdotes.

 But have you ever wondered, what is sweat, exactly?
 Sweat is made up of almost 99 percent water with trace amounts of salt, sugar, ammonia and urea.
 Everts explains “the human body is inherently leaky.”
-Food and drugs percolate from what’s currently in our blood stream.
+Food and drugs percolate from what’s currently in our bloodstream.
 Basically anything in your blood that’s small can percolate out of your sweat, such as nicotine, alcohol and traces of that strong espresso you just drank.
-Everts gives a unique visual that is guaranteed to stay with you; imagine 8 billion citizens of planet earth stepping out of a sauna at the same time, according to her calculations, it could produce enough fluid to power Niagara Falls.
+Everts gives a unique visual that is guaranteed to stay with you; imagine 8 billion citizens of planet Earth stepping out of a sauna at the same time, according to her calculations, it could produce enough fluid to power Niagara Falls.

 Sweat, also called perspiration, comes from (mostly) two kinds of glands; the eccrine glands which are found all over your body, (normally clear and odourless), and the stronger smelling sweat that comes from our apocrine glands (found in our armpits and other places).
 Everts describes our sweat glands as tiny elongated tubas running along our skin.
 Humans are born with between 2-5 million sweat pores.
 “Collectively, our species’ sweat glands number in the quadrillions — more than there are stars in the Milky Way,” says Everts.
 And there is evidence that both genetics and the climate may have an effect on how much we sweat.
 So if you live in a hot place, your body may become more efficient at regulating your temperature.

 Besides regulating our body temperature, there is some evidence that healthy sweating from saunas can improve heart health.
 Everts describes one particular study with Finnish men who regularly used saunas four times a week.
 Therapeutic sweating in saunas increases blood flow to vital organs and some studies indicate this may help excrete toxins like bisphenol A (BPA) and other heavy metals like cadmium, arsenic, mercury and lead.
-Although it is yet to be determined on how this effects human health.
-Everts stresses it is primarily our excretory organs like our kidneys and liver that are involved in detoxification of waste from our systems.
+Although it is yet to be determined as to how this affects human health.
+Everts stresses it is primarily our excretory organs like our kidneys and liver that are involved in the detoxification of waste from our systems.

 The average person can sweat out a pint (0.5 liters) of water during a short stint in a sauna.
 One study indicates that the removal of toxins by heavy sweating has the ability to improve overall health in individuals and can even help with some diseases.
 Regular sweating in saunas can also benefit some skin conditions.
 Sweating can cleanse pores by pushing out impurities like bacteria which can improve acne and other skin problems.
 Although it’s important to wash your face both before and after with cool water and hydrate well with fresh water after a visit to the sauna.

-Everts book delves into the history of sweat and the many unique aspects of how other species regulate their body temperature, (many in very bizarre ways).
+Everts’ book delves into the history of sweat and the many unique aspects of how other species regulate their body temperature, (many in very bizarre ways).
 And although Everts doesn’t believe that sweating is important for detoxification – she still purports that healthy sweating is a superpower in its own right.
 Our ability to regulate body temperature, this magical cooling effect on our skin is the main function of sweat.
 “Our cooling down system is as critical to our continued existence as breathing,” says Everts.

 Study: Mahlouji, Mahboubeh et al. “Sweating as a Preventive Care and Treatment Strategy in Traditional Persian Medicine.”
 Galen medical journal vol. 9 e2003.
 25 Dec.
 2020, doi:10.31661/gmj.v9i0.2003